corefan/xenko-docs/manual/game-studio/navigate-in-the-scene-editor.md

 ## Camera options

 > [!Note]
-> This page explains how to use cameras to view the scene editor.
+> This page explains how to use the scene editor camera.
 For information about how to use cameras in your game, see [Graphics - Cameras](../graphics/cameras.md).

 To display the scene editor camera options, click the **camera icon** in the top-right of the scene editor.